 We have a very simple service agreement that is self-explanatory and that may be canceled at any time if our service is unsatisfactory with only 30 days written notice.

 Our agreement is so simple because we know that we can deliver what we promise and that the strength of our agreement is our confidence on delivering you the service that you want.
 We’re geared up for it, we’ve been doing it for decades, we’ve long lists of satisfied clients – we don’t need to capture clients with complex legalities.

 When you receive our written cleaning proposal it will be accompanied by a detailed Cleaning Specification.
 When you appoint Building Cleaning Services as your cleaners this Specification becomes the backbone of our service agreement.
-Our Training Officer will make an appointment with you for final orientation and access and security logistics and then schedule your cleaners and their onsite training for the required commencement date.
+Our Operations Manager will make an appointment with you for final orientation and access and security logistics and then schedule your cleaners and their onsite orientation for the required commencement date.

 We are often approached by companies making enquiries about our office cleaning services who are unhappy with their existing cleaners but believe they cannot change cleaners because they are locked into a contract term.

 If you are in this position and don’t know what to do about it then you may find the following notes helpful.

 If you do not have a formal contract then terminating your cleaners is usually a matter of providing reasonable written notice of termination.